sarathsajan/photomosaic_generator/README.md

 <img src="https://i.paste.pics/9TCA0.png" width="500" height="189" alt="Screenshot">

 Here is the [link to the photomosaic](https://drive.google.com/file/d/1drL4zTytPcjNhtJxCZqVFNnRZoJk9RLM/view?usp=sharing) in its full glory.
+File size is 30MB

 4. Supports command-line arguments so you can run the following command to get help and more settings

 >`>>> photomosaic_generator.py --help`

-:smile: